anthill/6element/user_research/personas/2ndLife/ASSO.md

 ### Get compost

-Samuel wants to organize a compost collection every week in the department. ??????
+Samuel wants to organize a compost collection every week in the department.
+He writes a perpetual ad. ??????